NikolaiT/incolumitas/content/Security/detecing-proxies.md

 Those are very promising results.
 WebSockets don't suffer from internal queuing and stalling issues such as the `XMLHttpRequest` object.
 This gives us much more accurate data to work with.
 WebSockets are designed to support real-time networking applications, so the latency should be similar to the latency that we can measure on an incoming TCP/IP handshake.

-If the latencies between the TCP/IP handshake and the WebSocket messages don't match with a very low margin of error, then there is likely a tunnel or proxy in between.
+**Idea:** If the latencies between the TCP/IP handshake and the WebSocket messages don't match with a very low margin of error, then there is likely a tunnel or proxy in between.

 ## Obtain External IP -> Web Server Latency with TCP/IP handshake RTT